Home > OUR School > Frequently-Asked Questions

 12. What are the school hours of a typical school day?

 With the exception of Wednesdays, all other school days start with morning assembly at 7.25 am.
-Morning assembly is held at 8.20 am on Wednesday.
+Students are expected to be in school by 8.25 am on Wednesdays.

 Depending on the timetable, formal curriculum ends between 12.40 pm and 2.55 pm for Secondary 1, 12.40 pm and 2.35 pm for Secondary 2.
 For the upper secondary levels, formal curriculum time ends between 12.40 pm and 3.15 pm.

 Mondays, Wednesdays and Fridays are CCA days.
 Please click here for more information on the specific CCAs.
 Talent development, supplementary and remediation lessons can be conducted after formal curriculum time on Tuesdays and Thursdays.

 Other enrichment programmes (e.g. local and overseas learning journeys, excursions to Institutes of Higher Learning, etc.) may take place after formal curriculum hours.